TH3xACE/keepnote-rip/README.md

  + Okular: Text Editor (view PDF)
  + Nautilus: File Explorer

- It is normally already configures in the keepnote (Edit > Preferences > Helper Applications)
+ It is normally already configured in the keepnote (Edit > Preferences > Helper Applications)

  Enjoy!
 Keepnote on the new KALI.